Year 9 Options

 Subject teachers know exactly what studying a subject in Year 10 and 11 involves, and can advise whether it’s right for you.

-Ms Cole, the school careers adviser, will be at Parents/Options Evening and will be running group sessions in school before half term for you to ask any questions.
+Miss Kaur, the school careers adviser, will be at Options Evening and will be running group sessions in school before half term for you to ask any questions.

 Click on the links below for some external help and advice on choosing your options from some independent websites.
 Which University considers the impact your GCSE choices can have on your future degree courses.